 Using a tree as shade

 Diffused light is often the best light when photographing people portraits.
 As we learned earlier, hard direct light gives lots of definition and therefore also shows up the flaws and lines in our faces.
 Diffused light eliminates the problem of shadows, and also gives softer, smoother and more flattering results.
-Also under these conditions you don’t have to worry about unwanted shadow.
-Alternatively, you can also use a fill in flash to eliminate any shadows.
+Also under these conditions, you don’t have to worry about unwanted shadows.
+Alternatively, you can also use a fill-in flash to eliminate any shadows.